To view all the features of this site, please update your Flash player.

 —Beth Greenfield, Time Out New York

-"This film provides a nuanced depiction of puberty that is a must see for anyone working in education, social work, or allied fields.
+A nuanced depiction of puberty that is a must see for anyone working in education, social work, or allied fields.
 I cannot wait to show this film to my students.
 I wish it had been there for me!"

-”…frank and compelling.
+”…Frank and compelling.
 An excellent choice for discussions about what it means to become a young woman in today’s society.”

 —Robin Levin, School Library Journal

-"In the same spirit as the acclaimed Seven Up! series...this program tracks four culturally diverse...San Francisco Bay-area girls as they progress from sweet 9-year-olds into loquacious teens.
+"In the same spirit as the acclaimed Seven Up! series...this program tracks four culturally diverse San Francisco Bay-area girls as they progress from sweet 9-year-olds into loquacious teens.

 —Sue-Ellen Beauregard, Booklist